School of Social and Political Science

 Teaching

 In Edinburgh I take great pleasure in teaching a variety of our core courses.
 I have convened Anthropological Theory and taught on Kinship: Structure and Process: Anthropology 1B Anthropology Matters; and Social Anthropology 2a: Key Concepts.
-I am also convening the course Culture and Mental Health in a Global Perspective, a programme that is part of the MSc in Global Mental Health and Society.
+Between 2020 and 2024 I have convened the course Culture and Mental Health in a Global Perspective, a course that is part of the MSc in Global Mental Health and Society which every year attracts a diverse group of students with a variety of professional and disciplinary experience with mental health and related fields.

 Staff Hours and Guidance